yosssi/ace/README.md

 ### Simple Syntax

-Ace has a simple syntax and **this makes the HTML templates simple and light**.
+Ace has a simple syntax and **this makes template files simple and light**.

 ### Caching Function

-Ace has a caching function which caches the result data of the Ace templates parsing process. **You can omit the Ace templates parsing process and save template parsing time** by using this caching function.
-Using this caching function is recommended in production.
+Ace has a caching function which caches the result data of the Ace templates parsing process. **You can omit the Ace templates parsing process and save template parsing time** by using this function.
+Using this function is recommended in production.

 ### Binary Template Load Function